The history of the Delaperrot name began during the Middle Ages in a region known as Brittany

 Early Notables of the Delaperrot family (pre 1700)

-Notable amongst this name at this time was Nicolas Perrot (1644-1717), French explorer, diplomat, and fur trader, one of the first white men in the Upper Mississippi Valley; François-Marie Perrot (1644-1691), French Governor of Montreal by a royal commission in 1670, and later Governor of Acadia (1684-1687); Nicolas Perot (ca. 1611-1661)...
-Another 74 words (5 lines of text) are included under the topic Early Delaperrot Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst this name at this time was Nicolas Perrot (1644-1717), French explorer, diplomat, and fur trader, one of the first white men in the Upper Mississippi Valley; François-Marie Perrot (1644-1691), French Governor of Montreal by a royal commission in 1670, and later Governor of Acadia (1684-1687); Nicolas Perot (ca. 1611-1661), French Jansenist and historian; and his brothers, Claude Perrault (1613-1688), French architect...
+Another 62 words (4 lines of text) are included under the topic Early Delaperrot Notables in all our PDF Extended History products and printed products wherever possible.